Simple Ways to Save Money & Lower Utility Costs at Your Laundromat

 Commercial laundry equipment that is taken care of and regularly cleaned is going to operate at peak efficiency, which is ultimately going to save laundromat owners money.
 Machines should be wiped down and checked for damage regularly throughout the day.
-The Quantum Gold Controls noted above also have features like auto shutdown and leak detection that can help alert you to serious issues and prevent spikes in your utility costs.

 Install energy-efficient lights